single-spa/single-spa.js.org/docs/starting-from-scratch.md

 1) Use multiple frameworks on the same page. [see the single-spa ecosystem for more info](https://single-spa.js.org/docs/ecosystem.html#docsNav)
 2) Write code using a new framework, without rewriting your existing application
-3) [Lazy load](https://en.wikipedia.org/wiki/Lazy_loading) code for improved initial load time
+3) [Lazy load](https://en.wikipedia.org/wiki/Lazy_loading) code for improved initial load time.

 Single-spa can be used with just about any build system or javascript framework, but this tutorial will focus on creating a web app with [Webpack](https://webpack.js.org/), [React](https://reactjs.org/), and [AngularJS/Angular1](https://angularjs.org/).
 Our tutorial puts everything into a single code repository, but it is also possible to have [separate code repositories](https://single-spa.js.org/docs/separating-applications.html#option-3-dynamic-module-loading) for each of your applications.

 <!-- NOTE the links to additional tutorials will be updated as they are written -->
 If you'd like to learn how to use single-spa with Angular 2+, Vue, or other frameworks, [try these tutorials](https://github.com/CanopyTax/single-spa-examples).
 And if you'd rather use a different build system instead of webpack, check out [this tutorial](https://github.com/me-12/single-spa-portal-example)

-You can find the [code for this tutorial](https://github.com/alocke12992/Single_spa_test).
+You can find the [code for this tutorial](https://github.com/alocke12992/single-spa-simple-example).
 Read more about [separating applications](https://single-spa.js.org/docs/separating-applications.html) using single-spa.

 Be sure to read through the [single-spa docs](https://single-spa.js.org/), check the [single-spa github](https://github.com/CanopyTax/single-spa) and the [help section](https://single-spa.js.org/help.html) for more support.